Singular Value Shrinkage Priors for Bayesian Prediction: Singular value shrinkage priors

-We note that $\hat{M}_{{\rm EM}}$ is not a Bayes estimator.
-In this study, we develop priors shrinking the singular values.
-The Bayes estimator based on the introduced prior has properties similar to those of $\hat{M}_{{\rm EM}}$.
-This is an extension of the relationship between the James-Stein estimator and the Stein prior.
+In this study, we develop superharmonic priors shrinking the singular values.
+The Bayes estimators based on our priors have similar properties to $\hat{M}_{{\rm EM}}$.
+This is an extension of the relationship between the James--Stein estimator and the Stein prior.